Q fever: Epidemiology

-Q fever is a globally distributed zoonotic disease caused by a highly sustainable and virulent bacterium.
-The pathogenic agent is found worldwide, except New Zealand and Antarctica.
-Understanding the transmission and risk factors of Q fever is crucial for public health due to its potential to cause widespread infection.
+Q fever is a globally distributed zoonosis caused by Coxiella burnetii.
+The disease occurs worldwide except in New Zealand and Antarctica.
+Reported incidence varies substantially by region and is influenced by animal reservoir prevalence, surveillance systems, and occupational exposure patterns.

-Recent data indicate that Q fever remains a significant public health concern worldwide.
-In 2019, the United States reported 178 acute Q fever cases and 34 chronic cases.
-Notably, in 2024, the state of Victoria, Australia, experienced a marked increase in Q fever cases, with 77 reported instances—a significant rise compared to the previous five years.
-This surge prompted health authorities to issue alerts emphasizing the importance of preventive measures and awareness.
+In the United States, Q fever became nationally notifiable in 1999.
+Reported cases are concentrated in livestock-producing regions, particularly in the West and Great Plains, and occur more often in spring and early summer, when exposure to infected animals and birth products is more common.
+Large outbreaks have also been reported elsewhere, including the Netherlands, where transmission associated with dairy-goat farms caused a major human epidemic between 2007 and 2010.

 Transmission and occupational risks

 Transmission primarily occurs through the inhalation of contaminated dust, contact with contaminated milk, meat, or wool, and particularly birthing products.
 Ticks can transfer the pathogenic agent to other animals.
 While human-to-human transmission is rare, often associated with the transmission of birth products, sexual contact, and blood transfusion, certain occupations pose higher risks for Q fever: